 What does it mean to make moving images in an age of omnipresent media, information overload, social inequality, and global capitalism?
 What's the relationship between aesthetic form and power across race, class, gender, and other axes of difference?
 How can we understand the interplay between popular media and experimental modes?
 How do we critically engage with the history and traditions of media practices while testing the boundaries of established forms?
 What responsibilities do media artists and producers have to their subjects and audiences?
-How can media makers represent or transform the “real” world?
+Can media artists contribute to social change?
+As media artists, how do we enter debates around social and political justice?
+How do we critically engage new media as a form of activism and cultural critique?
 Students will engage with these questions as they gain skills in film/video/television history and theory, critical analysis, media production, collaboration, and critique.

 In fall, students will explore ways of seeing, listening, and observing in various formats, focusing intensively on 16mm film production and completing both skill-building exercises and short projects.
 These collaborative exercises and projects will have thematic and technical guidelines consistent with the program curriculum.
 Our production work will be grounded in the study of concepts and methodologies from media history and theory, including significant critical reading, research, and writing.
 In hands-on workshops and assignments, we'll analyze images as communication and commodities and investigate how images create and contest meaning in art, politics, and consumer culture.